erquhart/convex-oss-stats/README.md

 ## Querying data

-To get data for a GitHub owner (org or user), use the `getGithubOwner` query:
+Use the `useQuery` hook to get data from the component.
+Here's an example of how to get data for a GitHub owner (org or user) and an npm package or org:

 ```ts
 // src/OssStats.tsx